Multi-project wafer service

 Typically MLM approach is used for one wafer batch (consisting of several wafers depending on the fabrication line) and for one customer.
 By using MLM it is possible to get larger devices (even up to wafer size) or larger number of dies and wafers up to few batches typically.
 MLM is a smooth continuation from MPW production volumes upwards and therefore this may support also small/mid size volume production.
 Not all foundries support MLM arrangements.

-Due to the complexity of the technologies available and the need to run MPC/MPWs smoothly, following the rules and timing of the designs are critical for leveraging the benefits of MPC/MPW services.
-However every service provider has its own practicalities including design data, die sizes, design rules, device models, ready IP blocks available and timing etc.
+Due to the complexity of the technologies available and the need to run MPC/MPWs smoothly, following the rules, timing of the designs and use of suggested design tools are critical for leveraging the benefits of MPC/MPW services.
+However every service provider has its own practicalities including design data, die sizes, design rules, device models, design tools used, ready IP blocks available and timing etc.

 Turn around times and cost of MPC and MPW services depend on the manufacturing technology and designs/prototypes are typically available as bare dies or as packaged devices.
-Deliveries are untested, but in most of the cases the quality of the manufacturing process is guaranteed by the measurement results of process control monitor(s) (PCM) or similar.
+Deliveries are typically untested, but in most of the cases the quality of the manufacturing process is guaranteed by the measurement results of process control monitor(s) (PCM) or similar.

-MPC approach was one of the first hardware service platforms in semiconductor industry, and the more flexible MPW arrangement is continuing to be part of well established IC manufacturing and foundry model not limited to silicon IC manufacturing but spreading into other semiconductor production areas for cost effective prototyping, development and research.
+MPC approach was one of the first hardware service platforms in semiconductor industry, and the more flexible MPW arrangement is continuing to be part of well established microelectronics manufacturing and foundry model not limited to silicon IC manufacturing but spreading into other semiconductor and microelectronic production areas for cost effective prototyping, development and research.

-Companies
+Companies and services

+Many MPC/MPW arrangements were first nationwide activities, but were expanded international, global co-operative activities based on emerging and later mature semiconductor foundry technologies available from research institutes or universities and commercial foundries:

 CMC Microsystems

 CMC Microsystems is a not-for-profit organization in Canada accelerating research and innovation in advanced technologies.
 Founded in 1984, CMC lowers barriers to designing, manufacturing, and testing prototypes in microelectronics, photonics, quantum, MEMS, and packaging.
 CMC technology platforms such as the ESP (Electronic Sensor Platform) jumpstart R&D projects, enabling engineers and scientists to achieve results sooner and at a lower cost.
-Annually, more than 700 research teams from companies and 100 academic institutions around the world access CMC’s services and turn more than 400 designs into prototypes through its global network of manufacturers.
+Annually, more than 700 research teams from companies and 100 academic institutions around the world access CMC's services and turn more than 400 designs into prototypes through its global network of manufacturers.
 This support enables 400 industrial collaborations and 1,000 trained HQP to join industry each year, and these relationships assist in the translation of academic research into outcomes—publications, patents, and commercialization.